rshkv/hackschool-chatbots/script.md

 We introduce people with little to no coding experience to JavaScript and build a chatbot that gives real-Time information on Berlin's public transit

 # Intoduction (10)
+Language?
 What will we do?
-Should you go to the other stream?
-    - How well do you code?
-    - Very slow pace
-    - Maybe we don't get to build a bot
+    - Is this the right stream for you?
+    - This is what we're going to do: ...
+    - This is how it might look in the end: ...
 Who are we?
     - CS Students
     - Won a Hackathon (?)
-How can you help us?
-    - First time for us
+    - Who are you?
+    - Backgrounds/Systems
+This our first time, help us
     - Pleeeaaase ask question
-    - If we're too fast or too slow, pleeeaaase tell us
+    - If we're too fast or too slow, pleeeaaase tell us This is our timeline:

-# JS ($0)
+# JS (60)
+Go to Wiki
+Console

-## Strings
+Strings
     \n, ", \t, '
 ...